Via Veneto

 Italian cuisine, more than most European traditions, supports this kind of return-visit structure.
 The genre has a deep repertoire of dishes where the difference between a good version and a great one is invisible to a first-time diner but immediately apparent to someone who has ordered the same thing a dozen times.
 Pasta textures, the balance of a braise, the restraint or lack of it in seasoning: these accumulate as appreciation over multiple visits rather than revealing themselves in a single dinner.

-Via Veneto Against a Wider Peer Set
+Via Veneto Against a Wider comparable set

 Planning a Visit

-Main Street Santa Monica is accessible by the Expo Line (17th Street/SMC station is a short walk), and street parking on the side streets off Main is generally available in the evening, though it tightens on weekend nights.
 The address at 3009 Main St places it in the southern portion of the street, closer to the Ocean Park neighborhood's quieter end than the busier retail block near Pico.

 Know Before You Go